 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-He was educated at Oxford (PPE, BA 1968) and Cambridge (Economics, PhD 1972).
-He was Assistant Director of Development Studies at Cambridge (1973-80) and then Professor of Development Economics at the Institute of Social Studies, The Hague, until returning to Oxford in 1993.
-He was Head of the Oxford Department of International Development between 2007 and 2012.
-He is a Professorial Fellow of St Antony's College Oxford and Visiting Professor of International Finance at the Universidad Complutense, Madrid.
+Professor FitzGerald was educated at Oxford (PPE, BA 1968) and Cambridge (Economics, PhD 1972).
+In between he worked for The Economist.
+He was Assistant Director of Development Studies at Cambridge (1973-80) and then Professor of Development Economics at the Institute of Social Studies, The Hague.
+During the 1980s he also served as economic adviser to the Government of Nicaragua on secondment from the Kingdom of the Netherlands.

 Valpy returned to Oxford in 1992 to join what was then Queen Elizabeth House and which he helped transform into the Oxford Department of International Development.
 He was Director of the Finance and Trade Policy Research Centre 1992-2006; Tutor for Admissions 2000-5; Head of Department 2007-12; and REF Coordinator 2012-14; finally retiring in 2014.
 He is now a Professorial Fellow Emeritus of St Antony's College Oxford.